The White Columns Curated Artist Registry

 To apply to the Registry, click here.
 Join our mailing list here to receive our open call announcement and other programming updates.
 For any further questions about the Registry, please contact us at firstname.lastname@example.org.

 Lives and works in New Jersey.
 BIO - Deborah Garwood 2019 I am an interdisciplinary artist, art critic, and independent scholar.
 I've exhibited sculpture, photography, video, installation, drawing, intaglio prints, and artist's books in New York and abroad since 1980.
 My practice across multiple media links the corporeal experience of art making with a conceptual and spiritual investigation of nature, culture, and technology.

 The current portfolio presents 15 images of Evans Pond, located in Haddonfield, NJ.
-They explore the "aboutness" of this former millpond, the loss of social memory and its environmental decline as well as its beauty.
+They explore the "aboutness" of this former millpond, the social memory and its environmental decline as well as its beauty.
 Using different cameras, including low-tech plastic cameras, my iPhone, and digital imagery, I process the negatives and files with varying degrees of intervention.
 The images speak to the consiousness of the picture-taker and my presence at the site, yet remain a fragmentary and elusive representation of place.